Rating: 3 Stars ★★★☆☆

 On the other hand, he was very resourceful, otherwise he wouldn’t have survived as long as he did.
 And in the end, it wasn’t his lack of an ax that killed him.
 His lack of a good map played a role but still, he did some very impressive things.

-And this urge to leave everything behind, to travel unbound… I think everyone knows it.
+And to be honest… this urge to leave everything behind, to just travel the world unbound… I think everyone knows it.
 Chris McCandless just actually did it.

 If this adventure proves fatal and you don’t ever hear from me again I want you to know you’re a great man.
 I now walk into the wild.